-At Adrigreen airports, water consumption ranged between 8,455 and 88,799 m3 and from 12.3 to 34.4 I/passenger.
-The I/passenger index is commonly used for evaluating water consumption, but it may not reflect conservation actions or the best management of water resources in a specific airport (de Castro Carvalho et al. 2013).
+At Adrigreen airports, water consumption ranged between 8,455 and 88,799 m3 and from 12.3 to 34.4 l/passenger.
+The l/passenger index is commonly used for evaluating water consumption, but it may not reflect conservation actions or the best management of water resources in a specific airport (de Castro Carvalho et al. 2013).
+For small to medium sized airports, Mancinelli et al. (2021) have observed that the water-consumption-per-passenger index likely reflects economies of scale with values of the index influenced by the number of people accompanying the passengers at the terminals.